Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: Definitions and results from

+To do so, we again apply induction: it is easy to see that since $G$ is $\RR$-critical, its subgraph $G[S_f]$ is critical with respect to $J_f$.
+There is a caveat: we may not be able to directly embed $G[S_f]$ in a surface (or surfaces, if $|S_f|>1$) with rings corresponding to $J_f$; e.g., suppose that $\Sigma$ is a torus, and $J_f$ is the union of two homotopic non-contractible cycles intersecting in one vertex $w$, and $S_f$ consists of the face $h$ of $J_f$ homeomorphic to the open cylinder.
+Then the two boundary walks of $h$ intersect, but distinct rings of a graph must be vertex-disjoint.
+However, we can easily overcome this difficulty by splitting the vertex $w$ into two vertices, so that $J_f$ becomes a disjoint union of cycles and $G[S_f]$ can be naturally embedded in a cylinder with two rings (which is the surface we below denote by $\Sigma_h$).
+This splitting operation is formalized below as ``$G$-expansion of $S_f$''.

+Anyway, let us ignore this subtlety for the moment.
+The bound on $w(G',\RR)$ is formulated in such a way that it ensures that $G[S_f]$ is embedded in at most as complex surface as $\Sigma$, and thus we can apply induction to it.
+If the sum of the lengths of the rings of $G[S_f]$ is the same as $|f|$, the induction directly shows that the sum of weighs of faces of $G[S_f]$ is at most $w(f)$ (and actually smaller unless $S_f=\{f\}$).
+However, this does not need to be the case for the faces touching the reduced configuration; in our example, the face in $S_{f_2}$ has length $|f_2|+2$ (in the terms defined below, $f_2$ has elasticity $2$).
+A more detailed accounting beyond the scope of this brief description is needed for such faces.

+In~\cite{trfree2}, we did all the work establishing the existence of the reducible configurations and analyzing their reductions, and thus in this paper we do not need to deal with the particulars.
+Instead, we only use Theorem~\ref{thm:summary} below which we proved in~\cite{trfree2}, showing the existence of the critical subgraph $G'$ of the reduced graph and of the cover of $G$ by its faces.
+It also establishes the bounds on the contributions and elasticities of the faces that we need to finish the argument.

+Let us now proceed with the formal definitions.
 Let $\Pi$ be a surface with boundary and $c$ a simple curve intersecting the boundary of $\Pi$ exactly in its ends.
 The topological space obtained from $\Pi$ by cutting along $c$ (i.e., duplicating every point of $c$ and turning both copies into boundary points) is a union of at most two surfaces.
 If $\Pi_1,\ldots, \Pi_k$ are obtained from $\Pi$ by repeating this construction, we say that they are \emph{fragments} of $\Pi$.

-Consider a graph $H$ embedded in a surface $\Pi$ with rings $\QQ$, and let $f$ be an internal face of $H$.
-For each facial walk $t$ of $f$, we perform the following: if $t$ consists only of a vertex ring incident with the cuff $C$, then we remove $\hat{C}$ from $f$.
-Otherwise, we add a simple closed curve tracing $t$ (if an edge appears twice in $t$, then it will correspond to two disjoint parts of the curve).
-We define $\Pi_f$ to be the resulting surface.
+Consider a graph $H$ embedded in a surface $\Pi$ with rings $\QQ$, and let $f$ be a face of $H$.
+There exists a unique surface whose interior is homeomorphic to $f$, which we denote by $\Pi_f$.
 Note that the cuffs of $\Pi_f$ correspond to the facial walks of $f$.